nparker2023/R-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 library(stringr)
 ```

-Step 2: Set the directory location for saved and desired files.
+Step 2: Set the directory location from which saved and read in files will be stored.
 ```R
 setwd("~/R")
 ```